Beyond Random: Adding Character to Your Circle Packing Algorithms

 The combination looks nice also.

-Please feel free to use this example code under the terms of the GPL.
+This code is released under the GPL license.
 To see other works based on my code is my pleasure.
 And my honor.

 const w = 570;